$

 Opening Hours and Admission

-Rahmi M. Koç Museum
+Rahmi Koç Museum

-Inside the museum complex, you'll see:
+In the museum complex, you will see:

-various types of machinery,
+• various types of technology;

-vintage cars and airplanes,
+• vintage cars and airplanes;

-a submarine where guided tours are conducted.
+• a submarine with guided tours inside.

-All rooms are recreated to reflect the atmosphere of past eras.
+Each room recreates the atmosphere of past eras.

 How to Get There